-The idea of teletherapy may be especially concerning, since internet communication is not as secure as face-to-face interaction.
+The idea of teletherapy may be especially concerning, since internet communication does not always promise the security as face-to-face interaction offers.
 However, the field of cyber security has advanced a lot in recent years.
 Online counseling is relatively safe and secure when it uses HIPAA-compliant platforms.

-Cyber Security and HIPAA Compliance
+Cyber security and HIPAA compliance

 Online platforms like BlueJeans use highly secure, encrypted video connectivity to meet HIPAA privacy rules.
-What does encrypted mean?
-Encryption is a process by which the data being transferred between you and the therapist (and to other group members, if applicable) is translated into another form (coding language) and is only converted back into video data by a user who has the “key.”
+Through encryption, data being transferred between you and the therapist (and to other group members, if applicable) is translated into a coding language and is only converted back into video data by a user who has the “key.”

 The American Psychological Association (APA) states that therapists providing telehealth services need to “make [a] reasonable effort to protect and maintain the confidentiality of the data and information relating to their clients/patients and inform them of the potentially increased risks to loss of confidentiality inherent in the use of the telecommunication technologies.”